youngmantis/Computional-Drug-Discovery/README.md

 # Comparison of Regression Models for Predicting Drug-Target Interactions
 # Introduction
-This project presents a comprehensive analysis of various regression models for predicting drug-target interactions.
-The project is inspired by the work done by the 'Data Professor' on the 'bioinformatics_freecodecamp' GitHub repository and YouTube channel.
+This project presents a comprehensive analysis that compare various regression models for predicting the biological activity of biological targets inhibitors.

+Research questions:
+1. Which regression models demonstrate the highest predictive accuracy for biological target inhibitors' activity?
+2. How does the performance of traditional regression models (e.g., linear regression) compare to more advanced machine learning techniques (e.g., random forests, support vector machines, deep neural network) in predicting biological activity?
+3. Does the choice of molecular descriptors (e.g., structural, physicochemical properties) impact the performance of regression models in predicting biological activity?
+4. Can ensemble techniques further enhance the predictive accuracy of regression models for biological activity prediction?
 # Data Collection and Pre-Processing
 The ChEMBL bioactivity data is collected and pre-processed to ensure data quality and consistency.
 Any necessary data cleaning steps are performed to prepare the dataset for model training and evaluation.
 # Exploratory Data Analysis